edinaftcteams/ftc-shared/TeamCodeSamples/OpModes/readme.md

 The "quick-and-dirty" way to manage these options is to create a bunch of different autonomous op modes using "creative" names to identify their capabilities.
-With the 5 configuration options in this sample class you would need at least 48 different op modes depending on how you define your options.
+With the 6 configuration options in this sample class you would need at least **64** different op modes to cover all possible options.

 **2 big problems with that strategy**: